pixelate-it/pixelbattle-extender/README.md

 3. Save the changes, and start script with `npm run extend` command

 ## Recommendations
-**This utility is under development**, we recommend specifying in `.env` the first 4 values ​​only divisible by 2
+If you use a center position, we recommend specifying the first 4 values divisible by only 2 in `.env`

 ## `.env` form
 You can see example in the `.env` file